PatrickSigue/dbmssa/test/README.md

 # Sir Chief’s Motorshop E-Commerce Website

 ## Presented to:
 Assoc.
-Prof. Ma'am Rosemarie Coronejo BSCS, MAED, MIT
+Prof. Rosemarie Coronejo BSCS, MAED, MIT

 In partial fulfillment of the requirements for Database Management Systems 1